1ceit/pfwiki/Pilots/EGTT/EGKK/Briefing.md

 Follow the climb profiles of all published SIDs, unless otherwise instructed by ATC.
 Charted altitude restrictions may be ignored if a “climb now” instruction is issued by ATC.

-!!! note Example of a "Climb Now" instruction
+!!! info Example of a "Climb Now" instruction
     "EFW63T, climb now FL100."

 If London Control (`EGTT_CTR`) is staffed, report passing altitude and SID (if applicable) on first contact.

-!!! note Example of initial contact with London
+!!! info Example of initial contact with London
     "London Control, EZY12UT, BOGNA1X departure, 2,300 ft climbing 6,000 ft."

 ---